nxt3d/smart-credentials/README.md

 ### Agent Projects Credential

-The `AgentProjects` contract implements both ERC-8048 metadata and the Reviews extension with authorization checks:
+The `AgentProjects` contract implements both ERC-8048 metadata and the Reviews extension with authorization checks.
+It also supports ERC-8049 for contract-level metadata.

+#### Direct Deployment

 ```solidity
 import {AgentProjects} from "./src/credentials/AgentProjects.sol";